Last Updated on July 30, 2020 by Dave Schoenbeck

 What Is Business Culture?

 Corporate culture is hard to pin down.
-It’s generally regarded as the shared set of values, beliefs, and goals that define a business.
+It’s generally regarded as the shared values, beliefs, and goals defining a business.
 If everyone on the team adheres to the corporate culture, you’ll have a united front working together to achieve your objectives.

-According to C. Lee Smith, CEO of Salesfuel, a business culture is determined by four major factors: who you hire, who you fire, who you promote, and who you discipline.
-The idea is that you will reward the behaviors you want to promote and remove the behaviors that are against your company values.
+According to C. Lee Smith, CEO of Salesfuel, business culture is determined by four major factors: who you hire, who you fire, who you promote, and who you discipline.
+You will reward the behaviors you want to encourage and remove those against your company values.

 Why a Strong Culture Matters

 A great culture makes a significant difference in sales and profit results.
 As I’ve stated in a previous blog post, a strong company culture leads to engaged employees that stay with the company and want to see it grow.
-You need to look into how to improve your business culture in order for your company to last.
+It would help if you looked into how to improve your business culture for your company to last.

 There are numbers to back this up.
-According to the Harvard Business Review, companies that invest in employee experience are four times more profitable than those who don’t.
+According to the Harvard Business Review, companies that invest in employee experience are four times more profitable than those that don’t.
 Meanwhile,

 TruePath found that turnover at companies with a poor culture is 48%.
-That’s a strong case to improve your business culture.
+That’s a solid case to improve your business culture.

 A poor culture creates lost work hours from employees calling in sick, showing up late, leaving early, and taking long lunches.
 Disengaged employees don’t feel the need to be productive and don’t particularly care if the company fails or succeeds.